featuring music from The Ronettes, The Beach Boys, Springsteen, The Beatles, ABBA, Steely Dan, Pharrell and more ….

 The sound changed the way music is heard and performed.

-Join Revv52 with Artistic Director Brian Farrell and the Revv52 band of Kit Johnson, Steve Pineo, Trevor Waters, Nicolai Drost and special guests.
+Join Revv52 with Artistic Director Brian Farrell and the Revv52 band of Kit Johnson, Steve Pineo, Trevor Waters, Nicolai Drost and special guests as we go Inside the Wall of Sound.

 God Only Knows / The Beach Boys